STOCKS NEWS EUROPE-UK small caps down 0.2 pct early on

-The FTSE Small Cap index sheds 0.2 percent in early trade, outperforming bigger falls by both the blue chips and the mid caps , down 0.8 percent and 0.7 percent respectively.
+The FTSE Small Cap index is down 0.2 percent in early trade, just outperforming a 0.4 percent decline by the FTSE 100 index, with the FTSE 250 index up 0.1 percent.

-Marshalls sheds 2.5 percent as Goldman Sachs downgrades its rating for the building products firm to "sell" from "neutral" and cuts its target price to 80 pence from 130 pence, as part of a review of European small and mid-cap stocks in which it updates estimates in light of lower GDP forecasts.
+Mouchel Group drops 15.4 percent as the infrastructure and maintenance group says it has entered talks with its lending banks regarding expected covenant breaches caused by a profit warning last week, and as it named Grant Rumbles as its new Chief Executive after the departure of Richard Cuthbert.

-BATM Advanced Communications gains 3.8 percent as the Israeli telecoms equipment firm turns a profit for the first-half, helped by growth in its telecoms division, and says it would meet expectations for the year.
+East Africa-focused explorer Dominion Petroleum soars 45 percent higher to 5.3 pence after mid cap oil and gas peer Ophir Energy agrees a 5.9 pence each all-share deal for the small cap firm, offering 0.0244 Ophir shares for each Dominion share, valuing Dominion in total at 118 million pounds.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net